arun-badhai/InterviewBit/README.md

     Code 5: Given a linked list, rotate it k steps towards right

-Folder 6: Math
+Folder 7: Math

     Code 1: FizzBuzz code (i.e for multiples of 3-->Fizz, for multiples of 5-->Buzz, for multiples of 3 and 5-->FizzBuzz)

-Folder 7: Two Pointers
+Folder 8: Two Pointers

     Code 1 : Maximum area of water that can be contained in the containers (using two pointers, one from the left, another from the right)

-Folder 8 : Dynamic Programming